mobilecoinfoundation/mobilecoin/MAINNET.md

 #### MobileCoin Wallet CLI

 * Run [`mobilecoind`](./mobilecoind/README.md) for the wallet backend.
-Note that the `mobilecoind-db` is considered sensitive and should follow best practices for isolation and security.
+Note that the mobilecoind-db is considered sensitive; you should follow best practices for isolation and security.
 * Run [`mobilecoind-json`](./mobilecoind-json/README.md) to issue HTTP requests through a proxy to the `mobilecoind` backend.

 An example MainNet build and launch command for mobilecoind is: